argyili/argyili.github.io/_pages/about.md

 ## Research

-My research interests include multi-agent system, nonlinear control, modeling and simulation, and learning.
+My research interests include multi-agent system, agent-based simulation, biological physics, and data science.

 Currently, I am focusing on studying swarm systems and swarm control approaches.
 I also participate in collaborative research on the applications such as cells, cyborg insects, and drones.
 <!-- Keywords: Modeling and Simulation, Multi-agent System, Nonlinear Control, Swarm Intelligence -->